German Lopatin: Career

 In 1879 Lopatin returned clandestinely to Russia to work with 'Land and Liberty'.
 When that organisation split the same year, Lopatin sided with 'The People's Will'.
 However, he was arrested again.
 In 1883 he escaped from Siberia once more and returned to the West.
 In Paris he collaborated with Lavrov and other exiles in reviving 'The People's Will', trying to convert it from a Blanquist conspiratorial organisation into a mass party and arguing that the party should seek to organise the emerging industrial proletariat.
 Lopatin became a member of the party's Administrative Committee and served as its de facto leader.
 He was instrumental in unmasking the secret police agent S.P.
 Degaev.

 However, in October 1884, in the course of yet another daring secret mission to Russia, he was arrested.
 A large number of addresses were found on him, leading to mass arrests and to the Trial of the 21 in 1887.
 Lopatin was sentenced to life imprisonment in the notorious Shlisselburg Fortress.
 During this incarceration Lopatin's health was seriously compromised.
 Lopatin was freed during the abortive Russian Revolution of 1905.
 He sympathised with the Socialist-Revolutionary Party, but was also respected by the Social-Democrats.
 Due to his broken health he did not become politically active but settled in Vilno (now Vilnius, Lithuania).
 He returned to St. Petersburg in 1913 and live in the 'House of Literati'.
 Lopatin welcomed the February Revolution of 1917 enthusiastically but opposed the October Revolution.

 Literary works

 Lopatin was also a respected literary figure.
 In addition to his journalism, he wrote extensive poetry, short stories and an autobiography.
 Russian writers who praised him included I.S.
 Turgenev, G.I.
 Uspensky, L.N.
 Tolstoy and Maksim Gorky.
+Yuri Davydov's major novel, The Straw-Roofed Hut (1986), is based on the life of German Lopatin.

 German Lopatin died of cancer in 1918.